synfig/synfig-docs-dev/docs/gsoc/2019/getting-started.rst

 A: We recommend to become familiar with existing Synfig functionality before you start any coding.
 You can start with `beginner's tutorials <https://wiki.synfig.org/Category:Tutorials>`_.
 Also, you can request a free access to `our video training course <https://www.udemy.com/synfig-studio-cutout-animation-en/>`_, which allow you to grab all basicsin the shortest time.
 Just mail us via `contact page <https://www.synfig.org/contact/>`_ letting us know that you are aspiring GSoC student - and we will send you a link for free access.

-After watching the course we recommend to get familiar with Synfig code by reading `this page <https://synfig-docs-dev.readthedocs.io/en/latest/common/structure.html>`_.
+After watching the course we recommend to get familiar with Synfig's code by reading `this page <https://synfig-docs-dev.readthedocs.io/en/latest/common/structure.html>`_.

 Application Template
 ~~~~~~~~~~~~~~~~~~~~